COVID-19 in babies and children

 How are babies affected by COVID-19?

-Newborns can become infected with the virus that causes COVID-19 during childbirth or by exposure to sick caregivers after delivery.
-If you have COVID-19 or are waiting for test results due to symptoms, it's recommended during hospitalization after childbirth that you wear a cloth face mask and have clean hands when caring for your newborn.
-Keeping your newborn's crib by your bed while you are in the hospital is OK, but it's also recommended that you maintain a reasonable distance from your baby when possible.
-When these steps are taken, the risk of a newborn becoming infected with the COVID-19 virus is low.
+Newborns can get COVID-19 during childbirth or by exposure to sick caregivers after delivery.
+If you have COVID-19 or are waiting for test results due to symptoms during your stay in the hospital after childbirth, wear a well-fitting face mask and have clean hands when caring for your newborn.
+Keeping your newborn's crib by your bed while you are in the hospital is OK, but maintain a reasonable distance from your baby when possible.
+When these steps are taken, the risk of a newborn getting COVID-19 is low.
 However, if you are severely ill with COVID-19, you might need to be temporarily separated from your newborn.

-Infants who have COVID-19 or who can't be tested and have no symptoms might be discharged from the hospital, depending on the circumstances.
+Infants who have COVID-19 but no symptoms might be sent home from the hospital, depending on the circumstances.
 It's recommended that the baby's caregivers wear face masks and wash their hands to protect themselves.
 Frequent follow-up with the baby's health care provider is needed — by phone, virtual visits or in-office visits — for 14 days.
 Infants who test negative for COVID-19 can be sent home from the hospital.

 - Cough that becomes productive